techtown-training/git-github-boot-camp/labs/1.1-getting-started/06-setting-up-ssh.md

 - enter a password
 - confirm the password

-A password isn't actually required but is recommended.
+A password isn't actually required, but it's recommended.

 ## Add the key to ssh-agent

-Check if ssh-agent is running or start it if it isn't:
+Check if ssh-agent is running.
+Start it if it isn't:

 ![Starting ssh-agent](../../img/git-ssh-2.png)